codesplinta/busser/README.md

 Read more about it [here](https://isocroft.medium.com/introducing-react-busser-designing-for-better-application-data-flow-in-reactjs-part-1-5eb4e103eff9)

 So, why create **busser** ?
 Well, after using a lot of state managers like [Redux](https://redux.js.org/), [RTK Query](https://redux-toolkit.js.org/tutorials/rtk-query), [Zustand](https://docs.pmnd.rs/zustand/getting-started/introduction) and [Jotai](https://jotai.org/docs/introduction).
-I found that the flow of data was very restricted/contrained because state (most state if not all state) was being stored in a single place (or slices of a single place - [RTK Query](https://redux-toolkit.js.org/tutorials/rtk-query), [Zustand](https://docs.pmnd.rs/zustand/getting-started)).
-I needed state to flow to where it was needed without gates or having to bypass or workaround predetermined routes.
-Also, most state managers out there are built in such a way that it encourages the storage and management of both UI state and server state be handled in the different parts of the same "machine" tightly couples together.
+I found that the flow of data is very restricted/constrained because state (most state if not all state) was being stored in a single place (or slices of a single place - [RTK Query](https://redux-toolkit.js.org/tutorials/rtk-query), [Zustand](https://docs.pmnd.rs/zustand/getting-started)).
+I needed state to flow to where it was needed without gates or having to bypass or workaround predetermined/happy-path executionroutes.
+Also, most state managers out there are built in such a way that it encourages the storage and management of both UI state and server state be handled in the different parts of the same "machine" that are wierdly tightly coupled together while the business logic is fragmented across these different parts.

 Therefore, **busser** takes a different approach by only handling UI state and leaving server state to be handled by something else like [**react-query (@tanstack/react-query)**](https://tanstack.com/query/latest/docs/framework/react/overview).